ROCm/hipBLAS/docs/functions.rst

 users can use either a compiler define or inline #define ROCM_MATHLIBS_API_USE_HIP_COMPLEX before including the header file <hipblas.h>.
 Thus, the
 API is compatible with both forms, but recompilation is required to avoid casting if switching to pass in the hip complex types.

+Note that hipblasComplex, hipblasDoubleComplex, and use of ROCM_MATHLIBS_API_USE_HIP_COMPLEX are now deprecated.
+The API will provide interfaces using only hipComplex and hipDoubleComplex in the future.

 Atomic Operations
 =================